Oxygene (programming language): Anonymous methods

 Both source codes use anonymous delegates.

 Property notification

 Property notification is used mainly for data binding, when the GUI has to know when the value of a property changes.
 The .NET framework provides the interfaces INotifyPropertyChanged and INotifyPropertyChanging (in .NET 3.5) for this purpose.
-These interfaces define events which have to be fired when a property is changed / was changed.
+These interfaces define events which must be fired when a property is changed / was changed.

 Oxygene provides the notify modifier, which can be used on properties.
 If this modifier is used, the compiler will add the interfaces to the class, implement them and create code to raise the events when the property changes / was changed.